 - Quaderno uses the

-contact_namefield to determine whether or not a Contact (customer or vendor) already exists.
-If the name is not spelled correctly or doesn't already exist, Quaderno will create a new Contact.
+contact_namefield to determine whether or not a customer or a vendor already exists.
+If the name is not spelled correctly or doesn't already exist, Quaderno will create a new contact.